 What made the priest change his mind about Angela at the movie's end?
 How did you know he wasn't mad at her anymore?

 Why did Angela "steal" the baby Jesus?
-Can you think of a time when it might be okay to do the wrong thing for the right reasons?
+Can you think of a time when it might be OK to do the wrong thing for the right reasons?